wp-plugins/bepro-listings/readme.txt

 	18. On page google map (NEW) - Now all listings have their own google map showing listing location in a tab
 	19. Upload CSV (NEW) - Upload your lisings via a csv document
 	20. Currency - Setup cost and implement any curreny sign you want.
 Allow users to search by cost
+	21. Responsive - Our listings and detail pages are all responsive.
+Perfect for integrating into your mobile compatible theme.

 = ADD ONS =
 Our Addons provide lots of new ways to customize your listings experinece.
 We have (4) four major categories of addons.
 1) There are **HTML5 media** addons like, **Videos** and **Audio** with flash fallback.
 2) There are customer engagement addons like, **Star Reviews** and **availability / booking**.
 3) We create niche market addons like **real estate** and **Business**.
 4) Also addons which tie into 3rd party solutions like s2member and PMPro.
 Current available add-ons include: